JohnnyCasares/trialpathway/README.md

     - Communicate with trial contacts or site personnel directly through the app.
     - Monitor and track the progress of clinical trials.
     - Provide feedback or report issues encountered during the trial process.

+## Important: Accessing the Database

+To run this project, it's crucial to have access to the AACT (Aggregate Analysis of ClinicalTrials.gov) database.
+Follow the steps below:

+1. **Create an Account:** Visit [AACT](https://aact.ctti-clinicaltrials.org) and create an account if you haven't already done so.

+2. **Obtain Credentials:** After creating your account, you'll receive credentials for accessing the database.

+3. **Enter Credentials:** Once you have your credentials, enter them into the app to gain access to the database.

+It's essential to complete these steps to ensure the app can retrieve comprehensive trial data directly from AACT for use in the application.

 ## Contributing: